Nissan Almera: Japan

 The Japanese-market model was released as the Nissan Latio on 5 October 2012.
 Its release was delayed due to power shortages in Japan caused by the 2011 Tōhoku earthquake and tsunami.
 Imported from Thailand, the Latio is equipped with a 1.2-litre engine producing 79 PS and 106 Nm.
 It was offered with three trim levels.
 The Latio was discontinued in Japan on 26 December 2016 due to poor sales.

 Southeast Asia

-The Thai-specification model was released as the Almera on 7 October 2011 as part of the Eco Car programme.
-It uses the same 1.2-litre engine as the Nissan March, with a fuel consumption of 20 km/L, and has either a five-speed manual or a continuously variable transmission (CVT).
+The Thai-specification model was released as the Almera on October 7, 2011, as part of the Eco Car programme.
+It uses the same 1.2-litre HR12DE engine as the Nissan March, with a fuel consumption of 20 km/L, and either a five-speed manual or a continuously variable transmission (CVT).

+In 2014, Nissan introduced a minor update for the Thai-market Almera, adding circular fog lights to the Model 2 variant to match specifications in other regions.
+Thailand also received the Sportech trim, which featured LED fog lights, a rear spoiler (shared with the base model), and a modified HR12DE engine with a "SPORTECH" mode for improved acceleration.